rickellis/Arch-Linux-Install-Guide/README.md

 ## Disk Encryption

 Before we setup our LVM we need to encrypt the root partition we just created.
+For more information about LUKS [go here](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption)

     #   cryptsetup luksFormat -v -s 512 -h sha512 /dev/sd*